 The GPS locator continued to flash off numbers.

 He adjusted his direction and kept walking, searching through the trees.
 He’d spent the past three days in DC, shuffling through the same field notes, books, papers, maps, and files that had captured Martin Thomas’ attention.
 His access, though, had come with the chancellor’s blessing.
 He’d read at length as to what might be expected here on the ground in Arkansas.
 More recent notes, provided by Thomas himself, described a specific marker—what had been labeled long ago the map tree—along with its precise coordinates.
 A cooperative concierge at the lodge had told him even more, including the general vicinity of where to find the stately beech.

 X marked the spot.

 And there it was.

 The tree stood at least fifty feet tall.
 Upon it were carved 65 inscriptions.
 He knew that because Thomas had been here a month ago and counted them.
 But there’d been an incident.
-A headless effigy hung over the trail Thomas had traversed the day before, dangling from a tree, dressed in jeans and a shirt riddled with bullet holes.
-Nearby tree trunks had been spray-painted with inverted crosses.
-A stack of spent rifle casings had rested nearby, a line of string leading from the effigy down to them, sending a clear message.
+A headless effigy, pockmarked with bullet holes, was suspended over the trail.
+Strung up from a tree like a lynching, dangling over a pile of spent shotgun shells.
+Inverted crosses had been painted on the trees all around.
+A line of string had led from the effigy down to the shells.
+The message clear.